Part 2: the process to be free of the problem (part 1).

 Number 2.
 My sister, God bless her, responded to my desperation in the way she does best.
 She prayed for me that day and continued to do so, checking in with me periodically.
 It was a long time before I had favorable news to report.
 Meanwhile, I began praying, too.
 Huh.
 There’s a concept.

 Number 3.
-I’ve encountered dozens more snakes in the several years since my Big Snake! experience.
-Most times, the grace of God is clearly evident.
-Perhaps I’m not alone, or I feel safer because I have a garden tool in hand (but still, can’t bring myself to use it…), or I spot the serpent at some distance and am able to prepare myself, or I don’t spot him until he is nearly out of sight and it’s too late to freak out.
-Regardless, I strive to press on and, over time, I’ve seen slow but steady progress.
+I’ve encountered dozens more snakes in the several years since my big snake experience.
+Most times the grace of God is clearly evident.
+Perhaps I’m not alone.
+Perhaps I feel more safe because I have a garden tool in hand (but still, can’t bring myself to use it).
+Perhaps I spot the serpent at some distance and am able to prepare myself.
+Perhaps I don’t spot him until he is nearly out of sight and it’s too late to freak out.
+Regardless, I strive to press on.
+I’ve seen slow but steady progress over time.
 I seldom hyperventilate or have to reroute these days.
 However, I remain on high alert…

 *And for the other side of the s-s-s-snake story, read Bev’s post.
 Delightful!